 I started measuring the distance for the day's journey from the center of town at the church.
 The Camino continues from the church, around a bend and up a hill, until about 1/3 kilometer you see arrows on the road, directing you to a lane by the building shown in the photo below.

-Very shortly, you come to an open area and you see the railroad and its bridge ahead, which you will walk under at about 0.8 kilometer after the turn in town.
+Very shortly, you come to an open area and you see the railroad and its bridge ahead, which you will walk under at about 800 meters into the day.

 While my photos don't really show it well, my body knew that it was a climb all the way to Asturianos.
 The lanes go in and out of the trees, sometimes flat as shown below, but mostly a steady uphill climb.